mahoney1/docs/animaltracking-tutorial.md

 ![Connect to IBP SaaS environment](img/ibpuser-connect.png)

 ### Step 5.
 Execute transactions and test out integration of new events, queries from the IBP SaaS environment

+Note: before invoking the listener client and query client apps below - you should verify that your IBP parameters (eg. MSP ID, channel name, etc) mentioned at the start of 'Part 2' above have been implemented in the scripts.

 1. From the IBP VS Code extension, expand the channel `channel` and the `animaltracking-ts@0.0.1` instantiated contract to reveal the list of available transactions - scroll down to the `setupdemo` transaction.